tsgates/arch-wiki-markdown/wiki/Kernel_Panics.md

 This is a good point to stop and gather your information onto another drive or partition so that it can be analyzed and/or emailed for outside viewing before the files change again.
-Simply create a separate directory on your main partition or mount a usb drive to contain the files.
+Simply create a separate directory on your main partition or mount a USB drive to contain the files.
 Then you may copy any files you will need to keep unchanged during the next boot with your new kernel.